Lightning-AI/pytorch-lightning/docs/source/advanced/advanced_gpu.rst

 Fully Sharded Training alleviates the need to worry about balancing layers onto specific devices using some form of pipe parallelism, and optimizes for distributed communication with minimal effort.

-By default, Fully Sharded acts similar to :ref:`sharded` which shards optimizer states and gradients.
-If you can train with default Fully Sharded, it is recommended to just use :ref:`sharded`.

 Shard Parameters to Reach 10+ Billion Parameters
 """"""""""""""""""""""""""""""""""""""""""""""""